-Shannon Goins is a Certified Lymphedema Therapist (CLT), and Medical and Myofascial Massage Therapist who relocated to Albuquerque in June 2018 from the greater Phoenix area.
+Shannon Goins is a Certified Lymphedema Therapist (CLT), and Medical and Myofascial Massage Therapist who relocated to Albuquerque with her boyfriend in June 2018 from the greater Phoenix area.

 Originally from Little Rock Arkansas, Shannon begin her training in 2013 in the field of massage therapy and has over 1200 hours of education related to Manual Lymphatic Drainage (MLD) and Complete Decongestive Therapy (CDT), Electro-Lymphatic Therapy (ELT), Medical Massage, and Myofascial Release.

 Shannon received her Certified Lymphedema Therapist (CLT) training from KLOSE Training.
 Her Medical Massage and Myofascial Release specialty certifications were earned at the Southwest Institute for Healing Arts in Tempe, AZ.

 It was during her training and Medical Massage that she fell in love with Manual Lymphatic Drainage (MLD) work.
 To that end, she pursued the respected CLT (Certified Lymphedema Therapist) certification to help people who suffer from lymphedema.
 Her CLT Training included Complete Decongestive Therapy techniques like bandaging for persons with lymphedema.